F-16 Fighting Falcon Multirole Fighter, United States of America

 "The F-16 Fighting Falcon is the world's most prolific fighter."

 Israel, with the world's largest F-16 fleet outside the USAF, has ordered 110 F-16I aircraft, of which the first was delivered in December 2003.
 These aircraft have Pratt & Whitney F100-PW-229 engines, Elbit avionics, Elisra electronic warfare systems and Rafael weapons and sensors, including Litening II laser target designator pods.
-Italy has leased 34 aircraft until the first tranche of Eurofighter deliveries are completed.
-Hungary will acquire 24 ex-USAF fighters.
+Italy leased 34 aircraft until the first tranche of Eurofighter deliveries are completed.

 In December 2005, Greece ordered a further 30 block 52+ fighters (20 F-16C single seat and 10 F-16D two-seat) to be delivered from 2009.
-Under the Peace Xenia IV purchase programme, the total number of fighters ordered by Greece's HAF(Hellenic Air Force) rose to 170.
-The first Peace Xenia IV F-16 block 52 advanced aircraft was delivered on 19 March 2009.
-The remaining were delivered by 2010.
+Under the Peace Xenia IV purchase programme, the total number of fighters ordered by Greece's HAF (Hellenic Air Force) rose to 170.
+The first Peace Xenia IV F-16 Block 52 advanced aircraft was delivered on 19 March 2009.
+The remaining aircraft were delivered by 2010.